 |Department of Engineering|

 wxRegSurf is a program for registering pairs of bones and then analysing the distributions of cortical data expressed on the surfaces of these bones.
 At present, it works with human proximal femurs and L1 vertebrae, but not necessarily other types of bone. wxRegSurf was developed at Cambridge University Engineering Department to first validate, and then exploit, our methods for estimating cortical bone parameters from clinical CT.
-These methods are fully implemented in the Stradwin software package, which is available for download here.
-If you simply wish to measure cortical parameters on individual femurs or vertebrae, then Stradwin is all you need.
+These methods are fully implemented in the Stradview software package, which is available for download here.
+If you simply wish to measure cortical parameters on individual femurs or vertebrae, then Stradview is all you need.
 But if you additionally need to compare these parameters across different scans, or map them onto a canonical morphology for cohort studies, then you will need wxRegSurf as well.

 |wxRegSurf was originally written to help validate our methods for estimating cortical bone parameters from clinical CT.
-In references [1,2,3] (see bibliography below), we describe how we estimate cortical thickness and mass in conventional clinical (low resolution) scans of cadaveric femurs, and then compare them with "gold standard" measurements of the same quantities from high resolution scans. wxRegSurf is used to align the low resolution (red) and high resolution (green) surfaces using a seven degree-of-freedom similarity transformation.
+In references [1,2,3,20] (see bibliography below), we describe how we estimate cortical thickness and mass in conventional clinical (low resolution) scans of cadaveric femurs, and then compare them with "gold standard" measurements of the same quantities from high resolution scans. wxRegSurf is used to align the low resolution (red) and high resolution (green) surfaces using a seven degree-of-freedom similarity transformation.
 Once the surfaces are aligned, wxRegSurf can also assist with comparison of the cortical data distributed across the surfaces.
 A detailed walk-through of this process can be found here.|

-|Later, we started using cortical bone mapping in a number of cohort studies of the proximal femur [4,5,6,7,8,9,10,11,12].
+|Later, we started using cortical bone mapping in a number of cohort studies of the proximal femur [4,5,6,7,8,9,10,11,12,14,17,20].
 We were interested in how the distribution of cortical thickness and mass varies between individuals.
 Our workflow involved statistical parametric mapping (SPM), and we extended wxRegSurf to handle the necessary spatial normalization, whereby each individual bone is first registered onto a canonical morphology.
 In the screenshot on the left, the green surface is an individual's femur, while the red surface is the canonical femur deformed to match the individual.
 In this instance, the registration is achieved using a similarity transformation followed by a nonrigid, locally affine deformation.
 Since wxRegSurf's nomenclature remains unchanged from its early days, the red, canonical surface is still (perhaps confusingly) referred to as the "low resolution" surface, while the green, individual surface is referred to as the "high resolution" surface.
 It is always the low resolution surface that is deformed to match the high resolution surface.
 A detailed walk-through of a femur cohort study can be found here.|

-|Later still, we started exploring cortical parameter estimation on vertebrae, specifically L1 vertebrae.
+|Later still, we started exploring cortical parameter estimation on vertebrae, specifically L1 vertebrae [20,24].
 We developed a canonical L1 surface and extended wxRegSurf to allow registration of these rather different shapes.
 In the screenshot on the left, the canonical vertebra (red) has been deformed to match an individual vertebra (green), again using a similarity transformation followed by a nonrigid, locally affine deformation.
 A detailed walk-through of a vertebra cohort study can be found here.|

 G.M.
 Treece, A.H.
 Gee, P.M.
 Mayhew and K.E.S.
 Poole.
 High resolution cortical thickness measurement from clinical CT data.
 Medical Image Analysis, Vol. 14, No. 3, pp. 276-290, June 2010.